npgsql/npgsql/doc/types/enums_and_composites.md

 }
 ```

-As long as you CLR types `SomeEnum` and `SomeType` contain fields/properties which correspond to the PostgreSQL type being read/written, everything will work as expected.
+As long as your CLR types `SomeEnum` and `SomeType` contain fields/properties which correspond to the PostgreSQL type being read/written, everything will work as expected.
 Note that the default name translator is used (see the section about name translation).